A Mixture of Linear-Linear Regression Models for Linear-Circular Regression: Numerical Examples

+and the variance parameter $\sigma^2 \in \{1, 4, 9\}$.
+The estimated mean functions for the three methods were compared with the ground truth at 100 randomly selected locations.

-Figure \ref{fig:example3} compares the estimated mean functions for the three methods with the ground truth, i.e. $\omega = 0.1 + 5x$.
-The AGMM and the non-parametric smoothing estimated the mean closely to the ground truth, while the projected linear model significantly deviated from the ground truth.
-On the other hand, the mean estimate of the non-parametric smoothing is more wavy around the ground truth.
-The AGMM achieved the lowest MCE for this example; see Table \ref{ErrorTable}.
-The AGMM also showed competitiveness in computation time; see Table \ref{TimeTable}.
+Figure \ref{fig:example4} shows the estimated mean functions for $\sigma^2=9$.
+The estimated mean functions of the AGMM and the non-parametric smoothing method are comparable, running closely to the ground-truth, while the projected normal method is significantly deviating from the ground-truth.
+Table \ref{ErrorTable4} quantitatively reflects this with the MCE values.
+The AGMM and the non-parametric smoothing outperformed the projected normal method.